-Because this category may include illiquid investments made through closed end investment partnerships, it may take a period of time to reach the target allocation of 5%.
-Assets will be invested in the total equity asset class until the total target is attained.
+Because this category may include illiquid investments made through closed end investment partnerships, it may take a period of time to reach and maintain the target allocation of 5%.
+Assets will be invested in the total equity asset class when the opportunity/alternative allocation is below its long-term target of 5%.